janklinux/Organisms/README.md

 Group page: https://blogs.otago.ac.nz/annagarden/

-Page to cite with work from: *Development of a Structural Comparison Method to Promote Exploration of the Potential Energy Surface in the Global Optimisation of Nanoclusters*; Geoffrey R. Weal, Samantha M. McIntyre, and Anna L. Garden; JCIM; in submission stage.
+Page to cite with work from: ``Development of a Structural Comparison Method to Promote Exploration of the Potential Energy Surface in the Global Optimisation of Nanoclusters, Geoffrey R. Weal, Samantha M. McIntyre, and Anna L. Garden, J. Chem.
+Inf.
+Model.
+2021, 61, 4, 1732–1744`` [DOI: 10.1021/acs.jcim.0c01128](https://doi.org/10.1021/acs.jcim.0c01128)

 ## What is Organisms